Tudor-Barsan/donodash/README.md

 ## ⚙️ How we built it

 Our site is built with React, TypeScript, and TailwindCSS on the frontend, with Node.js and Express on the backend.
 We integrated Stripe's API capabilities to handle a seamless and secure payment experience for donors.
-We also integrated OpenAI's API within our chatbot Dono to provide users on charity-related information.
+We also integrated OpenAI's API within our chatbot Dono to provide users with charity-related information.
 ![Alt text](/frontend/public/techOverview.png "techOverview")